labex-labs/open-source-labs/git/30-seconds-of-git/challenge-delete-branch/step1.md

 ## Example

-1. Clone the `git-playground` repository.
+1. Clone the `git-playground` repository from `https://github.com/labex-labs/git-playground.git`.
 2. Navigate to the cloned repository.
 3. Create a new branch named `feature-1`.
 4. View current branches.